Vorlonsoft/EasyDokkaPlugin/README.md

 ### 3. Generate documentation

-You can now generate documentation by Dokka documentation engine in Javadoc format:
+You can now generate documentation by Dokka documentation engine in Javadoc or other formats:

 ```bash
 $ gradle dokkaJavadocsJar